 There has been talk of late about the downside of starting Saturday evening services.
-Having pioneered that time slot from the get go as an alternative to Sunday mornings I have to agree with the critics – it is difficult to get people to migrate from the comfort zone of Sunday mornings to what is for many is the fun night of Saturday.
+Having pioneered that time slot from the get-go as an alternative to Sunday mornings I have to agree with the critics – it is difficult to get people to migrate from the comfort zone of Sunday mornings to what is for many is the fun night of Saturday.
 Consider something completely different.
 What about moving to the end of the weekend.
 Not many have done this but I am one who has experienced doing this for years.
 If I were facing jammed up Sunday mornings and a need to expand (other than going off campus necessarily) I recommend first a move to Sunday nights.

 Why Move to Sunday Nights?

-Convenient to them
+Convenient to Them

 Catch them at the end of the weekend after they have been out traveling or doing recreational things.
 People typically are not going to reroute their entire weekend in order to be a part of live church services at this point in history so we need to reroute church services in order to connect with them.
 It is a simple matter of service toward people.
 We do call them “Services” don’t we?
-Let’s put the serve back in our services and flex a little in order that we can find people where they are.
+Let’s put the “serve” back in our services and flex a little in order that we can find people where they are.

-Options to church shop
+Options to Church Shop

 When we hear those words used it is always in a negative context.
-However there is by necessity the need for people to check things out before they decide to be a part of what is going on at a new congregation.
+However, there is by necessity the need for people to check things out before they decide to be a part of what is going on at a new congregation.
 When we help people get a sense of what our churches are all about they are able to move forward in their trek with finding a church.
 The problem with church shopping is mostly connected with the few who are incapable of making a serious commitment with a local church and thus are perpetually on the search for a new church.
 I have served as a pastor for a number of decades and I have not found that matter to be a common one.

 Sunday Nights are Harder to Start Up:

 This is especially true with childcare.
-It can be a bit challenging to find a cadre of childcare workers who will come together week after week (it is necessary to develop a childcare system similar to what you do on Sunday mornings – only difference is the timeframe).
-They key to progress is to find workers who enjoy working in that schedule as part of their weekend flow.
+It can be a bit challenging to find a cadre of childcare workers who will come together week after week (it is necessary to develop a childcare system similar to what you do on Sunday mornings – the only difference is the timeframe).
+The key to progress is to find workers who enjoy working in that schedule as part of their weekend flow.
 They simply like attending on Sunday evenings and they enjoy working with children.

 Sunday Nights are Easier to Start Up: